 Dr. Ginger Xu specializes in both delayed breast reconstruction and breast reconstruction revision.
-Both surgical approaches focus on improving the appearance of the breast, and Dr. Xu uses her technical expertise and artistic sense to make sure each woman’s appearance ultimately aligns with her unique identity.
+Both surgical approaches focus on improving the appearance of the breast, and Dr. Xu uses her technical training and understanding of aesthetics to make sure each woman’s appearance ultimately aligns with her unique identity.
 Dr. Xu is a Board-certified plastic surgeon with specialty training in aesthetic plastic surgery at Harvard and is now based in the San Francisco Bay area.

 A woman’s sense of identity, self-esteem, and femininity is often tied to the appearance of her breasts.
 Treatment for breast cancer may require partial or complete breast removal, which can create a defect or deformity that negatively affects how a woman feels about her own body.
 This leads many women to seek breast reconstruction to improve the appearance of their breasts.